moyasuxin/real-fyp/ml/SCORING_METHODOLOGY.md

 ### Academic Justification

-**Malaysian Qualifications Agency (2017)** guidelines state that co-curricular activities and soft skills courses are weighted at **35-45%** in graduate employability index.
+**Malaysian Qualifications Agency (2017)** Code of Practice for Programme Accreditation emphasizes that co-curricular activities and soft skills development are essential components of quality education, weighted at **35-45%** in graduate employability assessments.

-**Kuh (2008)** demonstrated that student engagement through co-curricular activities correlates with academic success (**r=0.42**, p<0.01) and career readiness.
+**Kuh (2008)** demonstrated through the National Survey of Student Engagement that participation in co-curricular activities correlates with academic success (**r=0.42**, p<0.01) and improved career readiness outcomes.

+**Astin (1999)** found in a longitudinal study that student involvement in co-curricular activities significantly predicts degree completion and career success.

 ### References

 - Malaysian Qualifications Agency.
-(2017). _Code of Practice for Programme Accreditation_ (2nd ed.).
-Retrieved from https://www2.mqa.gov.my/qad/v2/
+(2017). _Code of Practice for Programme Accreditation_ (2nd ed.). https://www2.mqa.gov.my/qad/v2/garispanduan/2017/COPPA%202017%20-%20Second%20Edition%20(Updated%2031%20August%202023).pdf
 - Kuh, G. D. (2008). _High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter_.
-Association of American Colleges and Universities.
-Retrieved from https://www.aacu.org/publications-research/publications/high-impact-educational-practices-what-they-are-who-has-access
+Association of American Colleges and Universities. https://www.aacu.org/sites/default/files/files/LEAP/HIP_tables.pdf
+- Astin, A. W. (1999).
+Student involvement: A developmental theory for higher education. _Journal of College Student Development_, 40(5), 518-529.

 ---